luoxia001/Kinect-VR-Project-WPF-MVVM/README.md

 Notice:
 *All video resources have been removed because of the size of videos.
-*Using gesture and voice control need to connect to Microsoft Kinect device, but the application also can support keyboard and mouse when Kinect Device is disconnected.
+*Using gesture and voice control need to connect to Microsoft Kinect device, however the application also can support keyboard and mouse when Kinect Device is disconnected.

 Gesture and voice commands:
 The application used simple gestures and voices, in order to implement the basic functions of the application,